 I have some large documents that are riddled with errors (I am copy/pasting from PDFs), and correcting each error is prohibitively time consuming.
 Is there a resource that will autocorrect the entire document in one sweep?
 Right now it is just a Google Drive document, but I can convert to Word, etc. Thanks for any tips.

+What are your opinions on Portable Document Scanners for my Samsung Galaxy III phone?
 I am new to the Smartphone crowd and find the descriptions of the scanners available in Google Play lacking.
 I need to be able to scan old newspapers and other print media of similar quality.
 I am hoping for sufficient resolution to convert PDF scans to Word in ReadIris Pro 12.